 My Commitment To You

-My purpose here with GrowingUpHerbal.com is to encourage you to take charge… to take responsibility of your children’s health.
+My purpose here with GrowingUpHerbal.com is to encourage you to take charge… to take responsibility for your children’s health.

 That’s what I’m trying to do as well.
 I’m a nurse.
 I’m an herbalist.
 I’m a mom.
 I have a say in my and my families health, and I want to be responsible in that position.
 That’s what I want for you too.